kaniz-codes/codeforces-contests-solve/README.md

 # 📌 Competitive Programming Progress Tracker

-Welcome to my **Competitive Programming (CP) Journey!** 🚀 This repository tracks my progress, problem-solving techniques, and key learnings from each challenge I tackle.
+Welcome to my **Competitive Programming (CP) Journey!** 🚀 This repository tracks my progress, problem-solving ways and key learnings from each challenge I tackle.

 ## 📖 About This Repository
 This repo serves as a log of my CP practice, where I document: